-Many insurance carriers offer hybrid long-term care insurance.
-This is a policy that combines long-term care insurance with life insurance.
+Many insurance carriers offer hybrid long-term care insurance, a policy that combines long-term care insurance with life insurance.

 There are two ways you can buy a combination life insurance and long-term care insurance policy.

-The other option is a linked benefit hybrid policy.
+The second option is to purchase a linked benefit hybrid policy.
 In this type of policy, the life insurance coverage and the long-term care coverage are linked (There are also linked benefit policies that link long-term care insurance with an annuity).

 The policy provides a pot of money for long-term care that’s equal to several times your premium payments.
 For example, if your policy provides long-term care benefits that are five times the amount of premium, then $50,000 in premium buys $250,000 in long-term care benefits.

 The pool of money created for long-term care can be used either for a specified minimum period of time or for a lifetime.
 If you never need long-term care benefits, the policy pays a death benefit to its beneficiaries upon your passing.

 On some linked-benefit policies, if you use all of your long-term care benefits, the policy will guarantee a percentage of the death benefit, such as 10 percent.

 In option one above, the policyholder is likely buying a life insurance policy first and is tacking on a long-term care benefit.
 Option two is designed primarily to pay long-term care expenses, with life insurance as a secondary benefit.
 In the linked-benefit policy, the life insurance death benefit is limited to allow more of your premium to be applied toward long-term care benefits.